ddoeunn/ddoeunn.github.io/_posts/2020-11-02-[PAPER REVIEW] FFM.md

 ---
 # **1. CTR Dataset**
 For most CTR datasets, "features" can be grouped into "field".
 In
-Table1: example, three features ESPN, Vogue, and NBC, belong to theeld Publisher, and the other three features Nike, Gucci, and Adidas, belong to the eld Advertiser.
+Table1: example, three features ESPN, Vogue, and NBC, belong to the field Publisher, and the other three features Nike, Gucci, and Adidas, belong to the eld Advertiser.
 FFM is a variant of FM that utilizes this information.

 <p align="center">
 <img src="https://github.com/ddoeunn/ddoeunn.github.io/blob/main/assets/img/post%20img/ffm_table1.PNG?raw=true"  alt="ctr example"  width="400">